jrief/django-angular/README.md

 ------------------------------------
 Slides from the Django Conference 2014 are available [here](http://djangoconf.aws.awesto.com/slides).

-New in 0.7.3
+New in 0.7.4
 ------------
-* Added support to render Django Forms using a plugable style.
-Bootstrap3 styling has been implemented.
-The idea is allow styling similar to Crispy-Forms.
+* Added support for URL resolvers for AngularJS controllers.
-* Lots of bugfixes.
-Please check the ChangeLog for details.
+* Minor bugfixes.

 [Demo](http://djangular.aws.awesto.com/form_validation/) on how to combine Django with Angular's form validation.